Financial reports

 Debt

 The overall trend for tax-funded debt is improving since the city has shown discipline in minimizing additional debt issues.
-As a result, the approved ten-year capital budget includes limited new debt.
+The approved ten-year capital budget includes limited new debt.

 Measurement